GoCarrot/debian-cloud-images/README.md

 This will create some log output and the following files:

-- nocloud-stretch-image.build.json
+- image-nocloud-stretch.build.json
-- nocloud-stretch-image.info
+- image-nocloud-stretch.info
-- nocloud-stretch-image.raw
+- image-nocloud-stretch.raw
-- nocloud-stretch-image.raw.tar
+- image-nocloud-stretch.raw.tar

 Example 2: